Overview

 webServer = HTTPServer((args.host, args.port), ExampleAPIServer)

-print(f"Server started http://{args.host}:{args.port}, configure your slidescore instance with a default 'External Analysis' pointing to this host.")
+print(f"Server started http://{args.host}:{args.port}, configure your slidescore instance with a default analysis endpoint pointing to this host.")

 try: